momothepikachu/Bricks-A-Bunch/README.md

-# Quiz - Actions
+# Udacity Front-End Framwork--Ember.js Quiz
+ - made a simple website with Home, Stores and Cart tabs
+ - added a shopping-cart feature in Bricks-A-Bunch store that can add bricks to the Cart

-Starter code for [Udacity](https://www.udacity.com)'s [Front End Frameworks course](https://www.udacity.com/course/front-end-frameworks--ud894).
+ Starter code from [Udacity](https://www.udacity.com)'s [Front End Frameworks course](https://www.udacity.com/course/front-end-frameworks--ud894).

 ## Prerequisites